[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 Creating an IAM Role for Bedrock Invocation

 Create an IAM role for Amazon OpenSearch Serverless to call Amazon Bedrock.
-Since this is the role assumed by the serverless ML connector, specify ml.opensearchservice.amazonaws.com as the service principal in the trust policy.
+Since this is a role assumed by the serverless ML connector, specify ml.opensearchservice.amazonaws.com as the service principal in the trust policy.

 % aws iam create-role --role-name OSAgenticBedrockRole \